 Analysing your market will reduce the risks of failure because you have a better understanding of your customers and market conditions.

-Any market is continually shifting and to understand the size of your market, and whether customers are waiting for you, it’s sensible to identify current and future market conditions.
+Any market is continually shifting and to understand the size of your market, and whether customers are actually waiting for you.
+It’s sensible to identify current and future market conditions.
 You and your investors do not want the future stress of finding your product does not sell.

 How to Conduct a Market Analysis